marcelmay/apache-knox-exporter/README.md

 * HBase status

 The exporter collects per request
-* error count
+* the error count
-* duration summary with 0.5/0.95/0.99 quantiles
+* the duration as summary with 0.5/0.95/0.99 quantiles

 ![Overview](apache_knox_exporter_overview.png)